"Like they said, we want each other, it’s fun, it’s been a while,

 It was my first time, since meeting them, that I saw genuine surprise on Andrei’s face.
 It lasted for just a mere second before they chuckled.
 “You think?”

-I nodded, this time kissing his knuckles.
+I nodded, this time kissing their knuckles.

 I hardly had time to process Andrei bringing our hands down, their free hand reaching out, tugging at my collar.
 I didn’t resist, let myself fall forward, my lips on theirs, my hand on the small of their back, warm against bare skin, making them shiver slightly.